Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 The subsystem of our interest is supported on a region $A$ of the brane.
-Focusing on a spacelike region, the HEE is given by the Ryu-Takayanagy formula~\cite{Ryu:2006bv} \be S_A = \frac{\mathrm{Area}(\gamma_A)}{4 G_N} \,, \ee where $\gamma_A$ is the surface of minimal area anchored to the boundary of $A$.
-We choose the simplest region for $A$: a $(d-1)$-dimensional strip with width $\L_A$.
+Focusing on a spacelike region, the HEE is given by the Ryu-Takayanagy (RT) formula~\cite{Ryu:2006bv} \be S_A = \frac{\mathrm{Area}(\gamma_A)}{4 G_N} \,, \ee where $\gamma_A$ is the surface of minimal area anchored to the boundary of $A$.~\footnote{ The RT formula should generally be accompanied by a homology condition that dictates how the minimal surface behaves with respect to black holes (see~\cite{Asplund:2014coa,Almheiri:2016blp,Neuenfeld:2021bsb}).
+In this section we do not consider black holes, hence the bulk has trivial homology and no additional conditions need to be specified.} {The area of $\gamma_A$ is computed using the Einstein frame metric.}

+{In this work} we choose the simplest region for $A$: a $(d-1)$-dimensional strip with width $\L_A$ at a given time $t=0$.

 In the following we first establish some properties for the general warped metric defined in \eqref{eq:ds2_gen}, before turning to the detailed analysis of the $\MnuM$ background.